Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Computational Experiments

 \section{Computational Experiments}

-In this section, we present a representative sample of results from computational experiments on the performance of the (asymptotically) optimal solutions to the optimization problem \eqref{prob:opt_tilde_J} in comparison with variants of the MaxWeight scheduling policy in the $2\times 2$ input-queued switch model.
-The case of symmetric arrival rates and unit costs across all queues is considered first, followed by consideration of the general case for the arrival-rate and cost vectors.
+Our main theoretical results establish an optimal scheduling policy for the $2\times 2$ input-queued switch model.
+To further investigate issues of delay-cost optimality, we consider in this section a representative sample of results from numerous computational experiments on the performance of these optimal solutions to the optimization problem \eqref{prob:opt_tilde_J} in comparison with variants of the MaxWeight scheduling policy.
+The case of symmetric arrivals and unit costs across all queues is studied first, in which case we have an explicit optimal policy from the results of Section~\ref{sec:optimal:symmetric}, followed by a study of the general case for arrival and cost vectors across all queues, in which case we have an asymptotically optimal policy from the results of Section~\ref{sec:optimal:general}.